3.14 Provisions, Contingent Liabilities and Contingent Assets

 52.1 As a policy, the Company annually assesses the impairment of property plant and equipment (PPE) and other non-current assets by comparing the carrying value of PPE and other non-current assets with its fair value.
 In case the fair value is less than the carrying value an impairment charge is created.
 Management has concluded that there is no impairment of PPE and other assets during the current year and in previous year.

-53.2 The Company’s Unit Birla Vinoleum and Auto Trim Division at Birlapur, are under Suspension of Operations since 18th February, 2014.
-Further, the Board had also passed resolutions and declared “Closure of Manufacturing Establishments” for Biralpur Unit and Gurgaon Unit of Auto Trim Division and Birla Vinoleum from 30th July, 2021, 1st September, 2022 and 20th February, 2025 respectively.
+53.2 The Company's Unit Birla Vinoleum at Birlapur, is under Suspension of Operation since 18th February, 2014.
+Further, the Board had also passed resolution and declared "Closure of Manufacturing Establishment” from 20th February, 2025.

 The fair value of the financial assets and liabilities are included at the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.